For The Honor Of Their Fathers...

 The 1920s claimed the lives of two FBI agents.
 Between 1933 and 1934 alone, four FBI agents would be dead, and others wounded by the wretched bastards they pursued.
 By decade's end, four more agents would be added to the list of those lost.
 Policemen, sheriffs and detectives who worked with or without the Bureau were no less vulnerable.

-Former SAC, Melvin Purvis wrote about his FBI career in "American Agent" in 1935 after he resigned from the Bureau.
+Former Chicago FBI SAC, Melvin Purvis wrote about his FBI career in "American Agent" in 1935 after he resigned from the Bureau.
 He casually mentioned "my travel bag consisted of my hat."
-Today we can readily see how brutal the demands were on the limited Bureau staff nationwide.
+In the examination of documents left behind in personal and FBI files, we can readily see how brutal life’s demands were on the limited Bureau staff nationwide.